 Gain frames are where it’s at!
 The paper we submitted to the D.C.
-Health Communication (DCHC) Conference – “Loss and Gain-Framing and Psychological Reactance: Impacts on Intentions to Exercise” – just won the Overall Top Paper award!
+Health Communication (DCHC) Conference – “Loss and Gain-Framing and Psychological Reactance: Impacts on Intentions to Exercise” – just won the Overall Top Paper award.

-I wrote the paper along with my advisor Jakob Jensen and coauthors Courtney Scherr, Kaylee Crossley, Katheryn Christy and Melinda Krakow (aka: Team Reactance).
-I’ll present it at the DCHC conference in Fairfax, Virginia, at the end of April.
+I wrote the paper along with Dr. Jakob Jensen and coauthors Courtney Scherr, Kaylee Crossley, Katheryn Christy and Melinda Krakow (aka: “Team Reactance” in our lab).
+I’ll present it at the DCHC conference in Fairfax, Virginia, at the end of April 2017.
 This year’s conference theme: “Patient-Centered Health Communication.”

 Here’s the gist of our findings: Exercise habits are difficult to change, but how recommendations are framed – as the benefits of performing a behavior or the drawbacks of not doing so – can make a difference.
 For this study, we examined loss/gain framing and psychological reactance – two important concepts in message persuasion – in the context of exercise promotion.

 In related news, I wrote the blurb in the May 2017 issue of Men’s Health magazine about how to strengthen your argument with gain-framing (p.
 109).
 Check it out. ;)

 Reactance is also a fascinating area of study in health behavior and health comm (maybe even cooler than framing?) and it’s one of our main research lines in the HCAT lab.
-Stay tuned for more!
+Stay tuned for more.